flash62au/WiTcontroller/README.md

 ``#define STARTUP_COMMAND_1 ""`` .. ``#define STARTUP_COMMAND_4 ""``

 Optional.
-If defined, the up to four commands will be executed, in order, after connection to the WiThrottle Server.
+If defined, up to four commands will be executed, in order, after connection to the WiThrottle Server.
 Each must be ONLY ONE single valid command.
 Either a direct action or a menu action.
 Any can be blank or not defined, the others will still be executed.

 Note: Selecting from the roster/turnouts etc. is not possible as the commands will execute before the roster loads.